StackVista/stackstate-docs/setup/cli/cli-sts.md

 ## Uninstall

-Follow the instructions below to uninstall the Rancher Observability CLI.
+Follow the instructions below to uninstall the SUSE Observability CLI.

 {% tabs %}
 {% tab title="Windows" %}